stackevo/spudreq/draft-trammell-spud-req.md

 amplification attacks.
 SPUD must provide minimal protection against this trivial abuse.
 This probably implies that SPUD should provide:

-- a proof of return routability,
+- a proof of return routability, that the endpoint identified by a packet's source address receives packets sent to that address;
-- a feedback channel between endpoints,
+- a feedback channel between endpoints;
-- a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic, and
+- a method to probabilistically discriminiate legitimate SPUD traffic from reflected malicious traffic; and
 - mechanisms to protect against state exhaustion and other denial-of-service attacks.

-We note that return routability excludes use of a UDP source port that does not accept traffic (i.e., for one-way communication, as is commonly done for unidirectional UDP tunnels, e.g., MPLS in UDP {{RFC7510}}, as an entropy input.)
+We note that using a "magic number" as in {{low-overhead-in-network- processing}} has the nice additional property that, if said number does not appear in any widely deployed protocol using the encapsulation, no existing node in the Internet can be induced to reflect traffic containing it.
+This allows the "magic number" to provide probabilistic assurance that a given packet is not reflected, assisting in meeting this requirement.

 ## No unnecessary restrictions on the superstrate